-Policing in the United States has come under intense scrutiny following the killing of George Floyd, a Black man, during an arrest by the Minneapolis, Minnesota Police on May 25, 2020 and most recently following the shooting of Jacob Blake, a Black man, during an arrest by the Kenosha Wisconsin Police on August 23, 2020.
-These incidents reinvigorated concerns among large segments of the population and political leadership of systemic racism among the police forces of this country resulting in widespread nationwide protests, calls for “defunding” police, and legislative proposals to increase oversight and training of police and limit qualified immunity for police officers.
+Policing in the United States has come under intense scrutiny following the murder of George Floyd, a Black man, on May 25, 2020, during an arrest by former Minneapolis, Minnesota Police Officer Derek Chauvin.
+This incident reinvigorated concerns among large segments of the population and political leadership of systemic racism among the police forces of this country resulting in widespread nationwide protests, calls for “defunding” police, and legislative proposals to increase oversight and training of police and limit qualified immunity for police officers.

-Please contact us for more information or with any questions or concerns.
+Please contact us for more information or with any questions.

 Quantum Innovation Corporation

 Tom Robbins is an attorney, former Colonel/Superintendent of the Massachusetts State Police, and former Executive Director of Public Safety and Chief of Police for a major university in Massachusetts.
 As the Commandant of the Massachusetts State Police Academy and later as Colonel/Superintendent of the Massachusetts State Police, Tom directed and oversaw the creation of the agency’s biased policing and racial profiling training and traffic stop data collection programs.
 As the agency’s chief executive, Tom was a tireless advocate of fair and impartial policing responsible for is robust policies, training, and data analysis related to fair and impartial policing that made the State Police a leader in these efforts and which, to this day, are still serving the State Police and the community well.